Returning home from a disaster assignment

 Survivor identification: The actions or characteristics of people at home may remind you of your experience with disaster victims.
 You may experience emotional reactions that can surprise and confuse not only you, but also them.
 Patiently try to help others understand the reasons behind your reactions.

-Daydreaming: This is a part of response to trauma, and is healthy dissociation (PDF) and part of your own response to trauma.
+Daydreaming: This is a part of response to trauma, and is healthy dissociation and part of your own response to trauma.
 You may find yourself wishing you could return to the disaster you just left, or be sent out again right away.
 Remember you are more important to the folks at home than you can imagine; they just express their appreciation differently.

 Mood swings: These are normal after returning home, as they are one of the ways to resolve conflicting feelings you have experienced on the operation.
 You may change from happy to sad, tense to relaxed, or outgoing to quiet without much warning.
 When you have time to put your disaster work into perspective, they will pass.